nosmo-gla/acu2root/README.md

 Parser for creating output tables from Acunetix Vulnerability Report CSV.

 Filters on the "Name" field and extracts relevant data.

+Will create an output .csv file for each type, one argument at a time (`--unique` can be combined with any).
+Output file will be placed in specified output directory (CWD if none specified), with a name related to the filter and date/time.

 ## Usage
 ```
 usage: AcunetixCsv2Rootshell.py [-h] --inputfile INPUTFILE [--outputfolder OUTPUTFOLDER] [--cookiehttp] [--cookiesecure] [--cookieinconsistent] [--XSS] [--unique]